thisz-akj/ros2-ml-accelerator-pipeline/README.md

 ### Edge Compilation Workflow
 - Converts PyTorch models to ONNX format
-- Uses SiMa.ai Palette SDK (ModelSDK) for profiling, optimization, and compilation
+- Model profiling, optimization, and compilation has been done.
 - Generates hardware-specific ELF binaries for deployment

 ### Memory Optimization